 Prefer a seamless day arranged around tastings, estate visits and lunch in the vines?
 Explore our Bordeaux tours.

-Jump to: What makes harvest special • Map & immersive video • Where to experience it • When to go & weather • Getting there from Paris • Insider tips • FAQ
+Jump to: What makes harvest special • Immersive overview • Where to experience it • When to go & weather • Getting there from Paris • Insider tips • FAQ

 What makes harvest season in Bordeaux special?